silkrow/BeginnerOf/rust/notes.md

 # Chapter 9

+Rust doesn't have exceptions.
+Instead, it has the type "Result" for *recoverable* errors and the panic! macro that stops execution when the program encounters an *unrecoverable* error.

 When the *panic!* macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.

+The "Result" type has many helper methods defined on it to do various tasks. e.g. unwrap.

+If the Result is the Err variant, unwrap will call the panic! macro.

+	use std::fs::File;

+	fn main() {
+		let f = File::open("hello.txt").unwrap();
+	}

+Another example is expect, which let us also choose the panic! error message.

+	use std::fs::File;

+	fn main() {
+		let f = File::open("hello.txt").expect("Failed to open hello.txt");
+	}

+The ? operator passes the error values through the from function, which is implemented in the From trait in the standard library.

+*From* trait converts errors from one type into another.